 The minority Labour Governments of 1924 and 1929 were short-lived, which could not implement heir program.
 Thus, the conservatives could not maintain their status as the United Kingdom’s chief ruling party and the British Empire for a long time.

-After the second world war, the Labour Party got an opportunity to form its government by securing a majority in the House of Commons for the first time.
-This time the Party did get a chance to carry out its program.
+After the Second World War, the Labour Party got an opportunity to form its government by securing a majority in the House of Commons for the first time.
+This time, the Party did get a chance to carry out its program.

-However, the Conservatives were voted to power again m 1952, continued to rule till 1964, and undid some of the previous Labour administration measures.
-The Labour Party got another chance to govern in 1964 but was replaced by the Conservatives in 1970, who ruled till 1974; between 1974 and 1979, Labour Party exercised power again.
+However, the Conservatives were voted to power again in 1952, continued to rule till 1964, and undid some of the previous Labour administration measures.
+The Labour Party got another chance to govern in 1964 but was replaced by the Conservatives in 1970, who ruled till 1974; between 1974 and 1979, the Labour Party exercised power again.